Turkish Armed Forces: Korean War

-Turkey participated in the Korean War as a member state of the United Nations and sent the Turkish Brigade, which suffered 731 losses in combat, to South Korea.
+Turkey participated in the Korean War as a member state of the United Nations and sent the Turkish Brigade to South Korea, and suffered 731 losses while displaying exceptional valor in combat.
 On 18 February 1952, Turkey became a member of NATO.
-The South Korean government donated a war memorial for the Turkish soldiers who fought and died in Korea.
-The Korean pagoda is in Ankara and it was donated in 1973 for the 50th anniversary of the Turkish Republic.
+The South Korean government donated a war memorial for Turkish soldiers who fought and died in Korea.
+The Korean pagoda was donated in 1973 for the 50th anniversary of the Turkish Republic and is located in Ankara.

-Invasion in Cyprus
+Cyprus

 On 20 July 1974, the TAF launched an amphibious and airborne assault operation on Cyprus, in response to the 1974 Cypriot coup d'état which had been staged by EOKA-B and the Cypriot National Guard against president Makarios III with the intention of annexing the island to Greece; but the military intervention ended up with Turkey occupying a considerable area on the northern part of Cyprus and helping to establish a local government of Turkish Cypriots there, which has thus far been recognized only by Turkey.
 The intervention came after more than a decade of intercommunal violence (1963–1974) between the island's Greek Cypriots and Turkish Cypriots, resulting from the constitutional breakdown of 1963.
 Turkey invoked its role as a guarantor under the Treaty of Guarantee in justification for the military intervention.
 Turkish forces landed on the island in two waves, invading and occupying 37% of the island's territory in the northeast for the Turkish Cypriots, who had been isolated in small enclaves across the island prior to the military intervention.

 In the aftermath, the Turkish Cypriots declared a separate political entity in the form of the Turkish Federated State of Cyprus in 1975; and in 1983 made a unilateral declaration of independence as the Turkish Republic of Northern Cyprus, which is recognized only by Turkey to this day.
 The United Nations continues to recognize the sovereignty of the Republic of Cyprus according to the terms of its independence in 1960.
 The conflict continues to overshadow Turkish relations with Greece and with the European Union.
 In 2004, during the referendum for the Annan Plan for Cyprus (a United Nations proposal to resolve the Cyprus dispute) 76% of the Greek Cypriots rejected the proposal, while 65% of the Turkish Cypriots accepted it.

 Kurdish–Turkish conflict

 The TAF are in a protracted campaign against the PKK (recognized as a terrorist organization by the United States, the European Union and NATO) which has involved frequent forays into neighbouring Iraq and Syria.
-Abdullah Öcalan, the leader of the PKK was arrested in 1999 in Nairobi and taken to Turkey.
-In 2015, the PKK cancelled their 2013 ceasefire after tension due to various events.
+The leader of the terrorist organisation PKK; Abdullah Öcalan was arrested in 1999 in Nairobi Kenya, taken to Turkey and publicly trialed for several crimes.
+In 2015, the PKK cancelled their one-sided 2013 ceasefire after tension due to various events (Hendek Operasyonları) and threatened to attack dams in Turkey.